 UK real property

 UK real property is often purchased by or for international private clients for personal use, investment or trading purposes.
-Where individuals are non-UK resident or UK resident but non-UK domiciled (non-dom), it has been common practice to hold UK property indirectly through offshore structures for tax, probate and privacy reasons.
-To increase the tax intake on UK property held through structures and to increase transparency, the government has introduced a wide range of measures aimed at those holding UK real property indirectly.
+Prior to 6 April 2025, where individuals were non-UK resident or UK resident but non-UK domiciled (non-dom), it had been common practice to hold UK property indirectly through offshore structures for tax, probate and privacy reasons.
+To increase the tax take on UK property held through structures and to increase transparency, the government introduced a wide range of measures aimed at those holding UK real property indirectly.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.